Strilanc/Strilanc.github.io/_posts/2016-01-07-Delayed-Choice-Quantum-Erasure.md

 When a qubit is coherent, it has a "preferred direction" corresponding to a point on the surface of the [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere).
 An experiment where you prepare a coherent qubit, then measure along the preferred direction, will give the same answer every time.
 A fully decohered qubit has no preferred direction; its state corresponds to the *center* of the Bloch sphere.
-No matter which axis you measure a fully decohered qubit along, your results will look like coin flips.
+No matter which axis you measure a fully decohered qubit along, your results will look like coin flips (but then you know its coherent state again).

 It so happens that, because entanglement is *suspiciously similar* to measurement, qubits in an EPR pair appear to be fully decohered.
 It's only when you later compare results that you see they were coherent *as a pair*, instead of individually.